 On October 16, 1846, Dr. John Collins Warren, a renowned surgeon at Massachusetts General Hospital, removed a tumor from a printer named Gilbert Abbott.
 The operation was noteworthy for one reason: Abbott did not scream out in pain, as virtually every surgical patient did in those days.

 The age of anesthesia was born.
 A Boston dentist, Dr. William T.G.
 Morton, had designed a device that enabled Abbott to inhale ether until he became unconscious.
 Although Abbott mumbled a few times during surgery, when he woke up he told his physicians that he remembered feeling only mild discomfort.

 The occasion was so momentous that the operating theater where Abbott’s surgery took place is now known as the Ether Dome, and each year Mass.
 General celebrates Ether Day.
-The ether demonstration was also immortalized in a painting by Robert Hinckley that now hangs in the lobby of Harvard’s Countway Library of Medicine (see image below), just one floor down from where Harvard Health Publications is located.
+The ether demonstration was also immortalized in a painting by Robert Hinckley that now hangs in the lobby of Harvard’s Countway Library of Medicine (see image below), just one floor down from where Harvard Health Publishing is located.